BankingofThings/BoT-Android-Things-SDK/README.md

 The last parameter, newInstall, should only be set to 'true' when the Maker ID changes or a new device should be generated (for adding multiple devices on app level).
 Keep in mind to set it to false afterwards, otherwise every compilation will create a new device.

 5. Go to ExampleActivity.startFinnObservablePattern() (the same function is also available in callback pattern) and fill in the action ID you want to trigger, after the device is paired.
-Instead of trigger an actin, you can also add your custom code here. (start reading sensors, manipulate actuators, etc).
+Instead of trigger an action, you can also add your custom code here. (start reading sensors, manipulate actuators, etc).

 ### Important
-If you have multi pair on, add (replace null) the alternative ID (the same ID entered in the app).
+If you have multi pair on, add (replace null) the alternative ID (the same ID entered in the app) as the second paramter for triggering the action.

 ### A. Finn supports observable and callback patterns.
 - **For the callback pattern there are 3 callbacks:**